palanca1818/marc/How-to-help.md

 Help to improve fontello interface
 ----------------------------------

 As you can see, we use twitter bootstrap styles.
 And that does not affect quality of generated fonts :) .
-But if you feel, that you can add some beauty or usability here, that would be interesting.
+But if you feel, that you can add some beauty or usability here, that would be highly appreciated.

 Contacts